1970s Cosack Globe Desk Lamp

 Manufacturer: Gebrüder Cosack, Neheim-Hüsten, Germany.

 Other versions: This 1970s Cosack globe desk lamp exists in several colours: yellow, ochre, white, and so on.
 Lamps were made with a slightly different base.
 Also produced with 2 globes opposite to each other.
 Also a floor lamp was produced, the lampshades are bigger than this one.
 The floor lamp was also produced with 2 globes.
-An arc floor lamp also exists.
+An arc floor lamp also exists, you can find it over here.
 It has an half round base.
 This lamp is model 7964.

 The Gebrüder Cosack (Gecos) company was founded in 1833 as a metal processing plant in Neheim-Hüsten, Germany by Egon, Friedrich and Theodor Cosack together with Gottliebe Tappe.
 It was named Metallwarenfabrik Tapp + Cosack.
 In the beginning they made liturgical items, crosses and upholstery nails made of brass and they also produced kerosene lamps.
 Later the company came to the production of electric lamps.